 This guide helps answer these questions.
 If planning a large planting or a commercial planting, seek advice from a professional forester.
-Contact the University of Missouri extension center in your county or the State Forester, Missouri Department of Conservation, Jefferson City, for further information.
+Contact the University Extension center in your county or the State Forester, Missouri Department of Conservation, Jefferson City, for further information.